aws-powertools/powertools-lambda-typescript/docs/features/event-handler/http.md

     --8<-- "examples/snippets/event-handler/http/gettingStarted_multi_methods.ts:3"
     ```

+=== "Using decorators"

+    ```ts hl_lines="10-18"
+    --8<-- "examples/snippets/event-handler/http/gettingStarted_decorators_route.ts"
+    ```

+    1. Use `@app.route(path, methods)` to accept multiple HTTP methods in a single handler.

 !!! tip
     We recommend defining separate route handlers for each HTTP method within your Lambda function, as the functionality typically differs between operations such as `GET`, `POST`, `PUT`, `DELETE` etc

+#### Using decorators

+If you prefer to use the decorator syntax, you can use the same methods on a class method to register your route handlers.
+Learn more about how Powertools for TypeScript supports [decorators](../../getting-started/usage-patterns.md).

+=== "Decorator syntax"

+    ```ts hl_lines="9-12 15-22 25-31 34"
+    --8<-- "examples/snippets/event-handler/http/gettingStarted_decorators_basic.ts"
+    ```

+    1. It's recommended to pass a reference of `this` to ensure the correct class scope is propagated to the route handler functions.

+=== "Decorators with middleware"

+    ```ts hl_lines="45-54 56-63"
+    --8<-- "examples/snippets/event-handler/http/gettingStarted_decorators_middleware.ts"
+    ```

+    1. Middleware can be applied to specific routes by passing them as an array.

 ### Data validation